Wertzui123/Rewards/README.md

 # Features
   Main Rewards features:
-  <br>-Nearly everything can be adjusted in the configs
+  * Nearly everything can be adjusted in the configs
-  <br>-Rewards can be only claimed after a waiting time or with the bypass permission
+  * Rewards can be only claimed after a waiting time or with the bypass permission
-  <br>-Multiple commands to run on /reward
+  * Multiple commands to run on /reward
-  <br>-Config updater
+  * Config updater
-  <br>-Multiple permission groups
+  * Multiple permission groups
-  <br>-Reward streaks
+  * Reward streaks
-  <br>-Multiple data storage providers
+  * Multiple data storage providers

 # Support
 You can contact me in <a href="https://discord.gg/eGhZGtF">my discord server</a> or <a href="https://github.com/Wertzui123/Rewards/issues/new">create an issue</a>.